RAJANAGORI/Nightingale/SECURITY.md

 **Note:** Older versions may not receive security updates or support.
 Please upgrade to the latest version to benefit from the latest security patches and features.

-For any additional questions or concerns, feel free to contact us at **security@rajanagori.in**.
+For any additional questions or concerns, feel free to contact us at **raja.nagori@owasp.org**.